louelidrissi/Gasmeter-Reader/README.md

 <img src="https://github.com/user-attachments/assets/692a1a74-d239-4a5c-bd3b-bfc6ad445a45" alt="archi2" width="500" />

-## Confusiong matrix for Dial-Reader :
+## Confusiong matrix for Dial-Reader:

 <img src="https://github.com/user-attachments/assets/bdf81473-adea-4b8b-9729-46b25b32482a" alt="confusinmactix" width="500" />

-## Confusiong matrix for Digit-Reader :
+## Confusiong matrix for Digit-Reader:

 <img src="https://github.com/user-attachments/assets/ef3a55a5-1066-48e3-ba2d-dfd5b471cdfa" alt="cm with digit lables" width="500" />

-## Model Referense Repository :
+## Model Referense Repository:

-Model used in the implementation of Dial and Digit Reader is based on part of the Gauge Reaser Deep Learning Model in the following repository: [DeepGauge-ML-Demo GitHub](https://github.com/louelidrissi/DeepGauge-ML-Demo)
+Model used in the implementation of the Dial and Digit Reader is based on part of the Gauge Reaser Deep Learning Model in the following repository: [DeepGauge-ML-Demo GitHub](https://github.com/louelidrissi/DeepGauge-ML-Demo)

+## Future Stages of the Project:
+- Implement image recognition to detect the needle.
+- Connect CNN model to a front-end interface with Cloud database.